 Intravenous darinaparsin, an organic arsenic, has been tested in patients with advanced myeloma, other hematological malignancies, and liver cancer.
-Two separate Phase II trials have been completed while one is still ongoing.
-Recently reported at the May 2009 ASCO meeting, positive results in patients with lymphoma, particularly PTCL, have led to the planning of a pivotal trial in PTCL as early as the first half of 2010, subject to the availability of sufficient financial resources.
+At the May 2009 ASCO Annual Meeting, we reported positive results in patients with lymphoma, particularly PTCL, which has led to the planning of a pivotal trial in PTCL subject to regulatory guidance and the availability of sufficient financial resources.
 The Phase I trials with an oral form of darinaparsin are ongoing in solid tumors and have been expanded to include non-Hodgkin's lymphoma patients.
-The Company is actively seeking partners and other sources of funding for continuing the development program of the IV form in a pivotal trial for PTCL for continuing additional studies for both IV and oral administration.
-Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as resources allow..
+The Company is actively seeking partners and other sources of funding for continuing the development program of the IV form in a pivotal trial for PTCL and for continuing additional studies for both IV and oral administration.
+Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as the development program and resources allow.

 Intravenous palifosfamide, the proprietary stabilized form of isophosphoramide mustard, is being developed presently to treat soft tissue sarcoma.
 A Phase II trial in advanced sarcoma has been completed with favorable activity and with the expected safety profile.
-Favorable activity and safety data from a Phase I trial of IV palifosfamide in combination with doxorubicin were reported at the ASCO meeting in May.
-The Company has initiated a randomized Phase II trial designed to compare palifosfamide in combination with doxorubicin to doxorubicin alone in the front or second-line treatment of metastatic or unresectable soft tissue sarcoma and recently announced favorable interim efficacy data, thereby ending further enrollment, and presented the results at the CTOS Annual meeting on November 6, 2009.
-The Company expects to review its data with the FDA with plans to initiate a registration trial as early as the first half of 2010.
-An oral formulation has also been developed preclinically and, following further IV study results, additional funding or partnering, a Phase I trial is expected to initiate.
+Favorable activity and safety data from a Phase I trial of IV palifosfamide in combination with doxorubicin were reported at the 2009 ASCO Annual Meeting.
+The Company has initiated a randomized Phase II trial designed to compare palifosfamide in combination with doxorubicin to doxorubicin alone in the front or second-line treatment of metastatic or unresectable soft tissue sarcoma and recently announced favorable interim efficacy data, thereby ending further enrollment, and presented the results at the November 2009 CTOS Annual Meeting.
+The Company expects to review its data with the FDA and European Medicines Agency ("EMA") and, subject to the results of such reviews, plans to initiate a global registration trial as early as the first half of 2010.
+An oral formulation has also been developed preclinically and we plan to initiate a Phase I trial following further IV study results and subject to obtaining additional sources of financing from partnering or other arrangements.
 Other trials are under consideration pending further funding.
 Orphan Drug Designation has been obtained for both the United States and the European Union for the treatment of soft tissue sarcomas.
-Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as resources allow.
+Technology transfer and scale-up for the commercial manufacture of the active pharmaceutical ingredient and final product specification will continue as the program demands and resources allow.

 Indibulin, a novel anti-cancer agent that targets mitosis by inhibiting tubulin polymerization, is administered as an oral capsule formulation.
 Indibulin has completed Phase I trials with favorable results of activity and safety profile reported for all trials.
-Phase I trials of indibulin in combination with Tarceva® and also with Xeloda® have been initiated.
-At the ASCO annual meeting in May, the Company presented favorable preliminary activity and safety data of oral indibulin with oral Xeloda®.
-Preclinical studies under the direction of Dr. Larry Norton to support clinical study of "dose dense" dosing are completed and were also reported at ASCO.
-The Company intends to initiate the Phase I portion of a Phase I/II study in breast cancer with a schedule identified preclinically to determine maximum tolerated dose in the Phase I portion prior to formal Phase II testing.
-If sufficient funding is not available, the Company intends to place the project on hold.
+Phase I trials of indibulin in combination with Tarceva TM and also with Xeloda TM have been conducted.
+At the 2009 ASCO Annual Meeting, the Company presented favorable preliminary activity and safety data of oral indibulin with oral Xeloda TM.
+Preclinical studies under the direction of Dr. Larry Norton to support clinical study of "dose dense" dosing are completed and were also reported at 2009 ASCO Annual Meeting.
+The Company has initiated a Phase I trial to determine maximum tolerated dose and intends to initiate a subsequent Phase I/II trial in breast cancer with the schedule identified preclinically.